 - Applicants must demonstrate a clear commitment to palliative care.

 - At least one local mentor to provide support to the Scholar's project and leadership development in the field of palliative care.

 - The applicant’s home institution will be required to submit a letter signed by a director (CEO, Administrator, Dean or Chair) confirming that 50% of the applicant’s time will be dedicated to the Sojourns Scholar Leadership Program.

 - Awardees should not be a current recipient of a career development award at the time of initial Sojourns Scholar Program funding (e.g. NIH K-Award, VA career award, National Palliative Care Research Center, other foundation-funded career award).

 - Chair - Steve Pantilat, MD, FAAHPM, SFHM, University of California at San Francisco

 - Betty Ferrell, PhD, M.A., FAAN., FPCN, City of Hope

 - Randy Curtis, MD, MPH, University of Washington’s Cambia Palliative Care Center of Excellence

-- Patricia Davidson, PhD, MEd, FAAN, Dean, John Hopkins School of Nursing
+- Patricia Davidson, PhD, MEd, FAAN, Dean, The Johns Hopkins University School of Nursing

 - Jean Kutner, MD, MSPH, Professor of Medicine and Associate Dean for Clinical Affairs, University of Colorado School of Medicine, Chief Medical Officer, University of Colorado Hospital